ARMmaster17/HIVEbook/GLOSSARY.md

 The engine that manages node connections and load distribution

-## HIVE
+## HIVIL

-The engine that manages node connections and load distribution
+The scripting language and interpreter that drives the HIVE engine